giantswarm/docs/sources/guides/mysql-backup.md

 Not that we explicitly recommend to create a dedicated AWS identity exclusively for this backup service.
 This way you can easily revoke permissions in the case that the according credentials get in the wrong hands.
 And you can easily restrict the S3 permissions to uploading into a specific bucket.

-Here is our checklist for your permission setup:
+Here is our recipe for your permission setup:

-* Create an AWS user group
+1. Create an AWS user group
-* Create an S3 bucket
+2. Create an S3 bucket
-* Create a policy with write permission for this group and bucket
+3. Create a policy with write permission for this group and bucket
-* Add the policy to the bucket
+4. Add the policy to the bucket
-* Create a user
+5. Create a user
-* Store the credentials for this user, as you will need them in a moment
+6. Store the credentials for this user, as you will need them in a moment
-* Add the user to the group
+7. Add the user to the group

 Here is the [AWS documentation on identities and bucket policies](http://docs.aws.amazon.com/AmazonS3/latest/dev/using-iam-policies.html).
 Also very helpful: The [AWS Policy Generator](http://awspolicygen.s3.amazonaws.com/policygen.html).